 Conversely, shipping costs and times are only one side of the equation.
 On the other side you have to consider volume and storage fees.
 Fulfillment centers located in urban centers are generally more expensive than fulfillment centers in the suburbs.

-Therefore, eCommerce businesses who need to store large quantities of inventory may find it more cost-effective to choose a distribution center in an outlying suburb, rather than in the heart of the city.
+Therefore, ecommerce businesses who need to store large quantities of inventory may find it more cost-effective to choose a distribution center in an outlying suburb, rather than in the heart of the city.
 It all depends on your business model, your budget, and your customer base.

 Technology and Automation

-Whether eCommerce is merely a fraction of your business model or it is the entirety of your business model, you need to consider technology and automation when building your fulfillment strategy.
+Whether ecommerce is merely a fraction of your business model or it is the entirety of your business model, you need to consider technology and automation when building your fulfillment strategy.

-The implementation of technology and automation into your fulfillment service strategy not only improves the efficiency of your overall operation, it minimizes the risk of human error and the returns that inevitably follow.
+The implementation of technology and automation into your fulfillment service strategy not only improves the process efficiency of your overall operation, it minimizes the risk of human error and the returns that inevitably follow.

 Shipping and Transportation

-Though it’s often sorted into its own category, shipping and transportation are a fundamental part of the eCommerce order fulfillment process and every fulfillment strategy.
+Though it’s often sorted into its own category, shipping and transportation are a fundamental part of the ecommerce order fulfillment process and every fulfillment strategy.
 You considered shipping when choosing where to locate your fulfillment center, but now you need to consider the various shipping methods that are available to you.

-Since the overwhelming majority of eCommerce deliveries are home deliveries, we’ll focus on one and two-day shipping and Just-In-Time (JIT) delivery.
+Since the overwhelming majority of ecommerce deliveries are home deliveries, we’ll focus on one and two-day shipping and Just-In-Time (JIT) delivery.